oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 ### Pre-requisites for setting up the development server

 1. **Install Docker Desktop**: Download and install the latest version of Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
-Docker Desktop provides a user-friendly interface and one must follow simple steps to download and install it from the given link.
+Docker Desktop provides a user-friendly interface for developers.
+Follow the steps in the given link to download and install it.

 **Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM: